spences10/scottspence.com/posts/cookie-based-theme-selection-in-sveltekit-with-daisyui.md

 I'm mentioning this now because I'll need this file in the next section.

-You can get a [full list of the themes] from the example repo.
+If you're interested, you can get a [full list of the themes] from the example repo.

 ## SvelteKit server hooks